mikyrenato/Project-4-Blog/README.md

 ### Sign Up Page

-Sign Up page is accessed from the Sign Up button on the Home page or the Sing Up link on the navigation bar, which are available to users who are not logged in already.
+Sign Up page is accessed from the Login page on the sign up button.
 Users can enter their details here to register and log in.

 ### Log In Page